itsXactlY/py2-rtsp-recorder/README.md

 It connects to an IP camera via RTSP, authenticates (supporting Digest/Basic), extracts the raw H.264 stream, and saves it to disk with **zero transcoding**.

 > **Why?** Because modern tools like `ffmpeg` or `OpenCV` are often too heavy, incompatible, or impossible to compile on old ARM/MIPS kernels (e.g., Linux 2.6).
-This script uses standard libraries only and runs on <5% CPU.
+This script uses standard libraries only and runs on <5% CPU. (<2% on ARMV5 - 990MHz Feroceon 88FR131 rev 1)

 ---